msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 ```
 ### Test run
 Having a node and installed software, we can try how it actually works.
 As first step   here Ansible need to know his node location and how to access that.
-This is done by INI-like config file.
+This is done by [INI-like config file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 There is a default one(`/etc/ansible/hosts`).
 Or per command you can feed own crafted config file.
 This way Ansible configuration is portable.
 Lets edit my default by adding out Lightsail node:
 ```
 1.2.3.4 ansible_ssh_user=ubuntu
 ```
 where `1.2.3.4` is public IP i got from aws.
 And some extra parameter -  in my case target node username was differ from local username, so I have to define that explisitly.

+It's show time!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY1MjEzNjg1LDE3MzY5NDA2MDYsLTIwNz
-U2Mjg4NjgsMjY3ODQ2MjMwLC01MjY1ODIwMjksMTY1MjQyMDg2
-MywtMTIwNDI2NTkxOSwtMjA2MDM4OTQxNiwtMTcxODU1NTk5Ni
-wtMTc0MjcxMzI1OCwtNTg5MzAyNDcwLC0xNjEwMDQ3Mjg1LC0x
-NDgyMTIwNzM3LDUxNjYyMDQ3NywxODU1OTEzNDgwXX0=
+eyJoaXN0b3J5IjpbMTY5MDE0MDE3MCw5NjUyMTM2ODUsMTczNj
+k0MDYwNiwtMjA3NTYyODg2OCwyNjc4NDYyMzAsLTUyNjU4MjAy
+OSwxNjUyNDIwODYzLC0xMjA0MjY1OTE5LC0yMDYwMzg5NDE2LC
+0xNzE4NTU1OTk2LC0xNzQyNzEzMjU4LC01ODkzMDI0NzAsLTE2
+MTAwNDcyODUsLTE0ODIxMjA3MzcsNTE2NjIwNDc3LDE4NTU5MT
+M0ODBdfQ==
 -->